ℹ️ Phase 2 of 4 — Risk Assessments

 Configure your reassessment reminder period.
 This is how long after an assessment is completed before a reassessment reminder is triggered.
 Set this to match your firm's policy.

 Review the manual override setting.
 This controls whether fee earners can manually change a risk rating after the system calculates it.
-Discuss with your compliance lead whether to allow this before enabling it.
+Check with your compliance lead whether to allow this before enabling it.

 Only admin users can access Risk Assessment settings and manage templates.

-Risk assessment templates can be updated after go-live, but changes affect all future assessments.
+Templates can be updated after go-live.
+Changes apply to future assessments only.
 Notify your team before making changes to a live template.

-You can archive templates that are no longer in use.
-Archiving removes them from the active list but cannot be undone — in-progress assessments based on an archived template can still be completed.
+Archived templates are removed from the active list.
+Any in-progress assessments using an archived template can still be completed.

 Before you move on

-You have configured your escalation alert email and reassessment reminder period in Risk Assessment settings.
+Your escalation alert email and reassessment reminder period are configured.

 You have agreed your manual override policy with your compliance lead.